benycze/zybo-base/README.md

 ## How to debug the Linux Kernel

-The simplest possibility is to use the [KGDB](https://01.org/linuxgraphics/gfx-docs/drm/dev-tools/gdb-kernel-debugging.html#:~:text=The%20kernel%20debugger%20kgdb%2C%20hypervisors,simplify%20typical%20kernel%20debugging%20steps.) approach which is known quite well from the
+The simplest possibility is to use the [KGDB - usage](https://01.org/linuxgraphics/gfx-docs/drm/dev-tools/gdb-kernel-debugging.html#:~:text=The%20kernel%20debugger%20kgdb%2C%20hypervisors,simplify%20typical%20kernel%20debugging%20steps.), [KGDB - overall info](https://01.org/linuxgraphics/gfx-docs/drm/dev-tools/kgdb.html) approach which is known quite well from the
 Linux world.
 First of all, we need to configure the kernel.
 To achieve this, run the `petalinux-config -c kernel` and set the following variables (everything is in the `Kernel hacking` submenu).